lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 The tab :guilabel:`Volume` manages flash drives other partions on external disks and other external meida.
 The :guilabel:`Auto Mount` section is settings for atuomatically mounting removable media.
 The :guilabel:`Mount mountable volumens automatically on program startup` mounts removable media when you start pcmanfm-qt.
 To automount removeable media when you insert them into your computer check the :guilabel:`Mount removeable media automatically when they are inserted`.
 To show a menu for removeable media when inserted check/uncheck the :guilabel:`Show available options for removable media when they are inserted`.
 To choose when you unmount a a removable volum you can choose to :guilabel:`Close tab containing removeable medium` or :guilabel:`Change folder in the tab to home folder`.

+The :guilabel:`Advanced` tab shows integration with other programs and advanced settings.
+To change your default terminal emulator from pcmanfm-qt prefrences drop down change the :guilabel:`Terminal emulator` drop down menu.
+To change your Archiver integration change the :guilabel:`Archiver integration` drop down.

 Version
 -------